Questee29/Questee29/README.md

 ![Header](https://github.com/Questee29/Questee29/blob/main/assets/E8mi.gif)

-## Hi there!c;.
+## Hi there!.
 For about three years I have been programming in C # and C ++, but now I want to completely immerse myself in GO